 In Page View, select the area of the page you want to access-the Layout area to access the current page's HTML, or a MasterBorder to access the HTML of several pages.
-Then use the Page HTML dialog to add code between the <HEAD> tags, inside the <BODY> tag, or at the beginning of the <BODY>.
+Then use the Page HTML dialog to add code to the document.

-To find out how to add HTML or script to pages that use AutoFrames, see "Accessing an AutoFrame's HTML" on page 416.
+To find out how to add HTML or script to pages that use AutoFrames, see "Accessing an AutoFrame's HTML" on page 455.